-- technology, materials and industrial production - how to reflect on the value chain and user needs.
+- technology, materials and industrial production in a sustainable perspective. - how to reflect on the value chain and user needs.

-- use technology for the development of innovative design solutions - assess, select and justify relevant materials and manufacturing methods - communicate and visualise solutions based on prototyping to partners and users.
+- use technology for the development of innovative design solutions with focus on resource optimisation. - assess, select and justify responsible materials and manufacturing methods. - communicate and visualise solutions based on prototyping to partners and users.

-- handle complex and development-oriented issues within the profession and industry - identify their own learning needs and acquire new knowledge, skills and competencies in relation to the technological development.
+- handle complex and development-oriented issues within the profession and industry, taking responsible resource consumption into consideration. - identify their own learning needs and acquire new knowledge, skills and competencies in relation to the technological development and the green transition.